Technology

 Imagine this: A software developer joins your organization and needs a demo on product functionalities and use cases.
 The immediate supervisor is on leave, and the company doesn't have the required documentation to help the developer get up to speed.

-We've rounded up the ten best IT documentation platforms with their benefits, ratings and pricing, so you can decide which one is best for your business and how to leverage them to improve team collaboration and organizational productivity.
+We've rounded up the 10 best IT documentation software platforms, so you can decide which one is best for your business.

-Top 10 IT Documentation Software of 2023
+TL;DR: Top 10 IT documentation software of 2024

-1. Scribe — AI process documentation
+1. Scribe: AI process documentation

-2. Bit.ai — Workplace & document collaboration
+2. Bit.ai: Workplace & document collaboration

-3. Github — Code development & publication
+3. GitHub: Code development & publication

-4. ClickHelp —Internal & external documentation
+4. ClickHelp: Internal & external documentation

-5. Doxygen — Documentation for developers
+5. Doxygen: Documentation for developers

-7. Confluence — Collaboration & information-sharing
+7. Confluence: Collaboration & information-sharing

-8. Apiary — API documentation
+8. Apiary: API documentation

-9. Read The Docs — Create, publish & host documentation
+9. Read The Docs: Create, publish & host documentation

-10. Typora — Markdown editor
+10. Typora: Markdown editor

 Before we get started, let's dig into the fundamentals.